iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operator Splitting/The Douglas Rachford Operator.md

 #### **Claim | Zero set is the Resolvent of the Fixed Point of DR operator**
-> For a DR operator T constructed by maximal monotone operators $A, B$, we have the following sequence equalities for its zero sets.
+> For a DR operator T constructed by maximal monotone operators $A, B$, we have the following equalities for its zero sets.
 > $$
 > \begin{aligned}
 >     \text{zer}(A + B) = \mathcal J_A(\text{fix }T)